James W. Patterson: Early career

 Patterson was a professor of mathematics, astronomy, and meteorology at Dartmouth College from 1854 to 1865.

 Patterson was a member of the New Hampshire House of Representatives in 1862.

 U.S. Representative

 Elected as a Republican to the Thirty-eighth and Thirty-ninth Congresses Patterson was a United States Representative for the third district of New Hampshire from (March 4, 1863 - March 3, 1867).
 He was elected to the U.S. Senate and served from March 4, 1867, to March 3, 1873.

 In the Senate he was chairman of the Committee on Enrolled Bills during the Forty-first Congress and a member of the Committee on the District of Columbia during the Forty-first and Forty-second Congresses.

-In 1873, Patterson was found to have given false testimony to both House and Senate Committees who recommended his expulsion from the Senate for bribery in the Crédit Mobilier Scandal.
-Patterson's term expired before further action could be taken.
+Expulsion case

+On September 4, 1872, The Sun reported that Patterson and many other politicians was found to have been bribed by the Union Pacific Railroad, and Crédit Mobilier.
+Later, the House of Representatives created the Poland Committee to investigate these accusations.
+In December 1872, the Poland Committee found out that many high tier Republican officials were involved with the scandal.
+On February 4, 1873, Patterson tried to convince the senate to appoint a specific committee.

+The committee found out that Patterson gave Crédit Mobilier official Oakes Ames 7,000 dollars to invest for him.
+Patterson claimed that since Ames gave him no written receipt, he was unaware that he owned some of the stock.
+A report to the Senate said that Patterson gave a false testimony to both the House and Senate committees. by this time both the house and the senate were recommending that he be expelled.
+Pattersons term ended before congress could’ve taken further action.